circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 Finally, our original `registerVerification` function emits a message indicating that a new verification record was created.

-One important note on this function is that it must be called by the verifier.
+**Note:** this function is that it must be called by the verifier.
 We mentioned this earlier, but you'll see in a second that a subject can also add their own record to the registry.

+### registerVerificationBySubject()

 This next function allows a subject to handle adding their signed verification record to the registry: